kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/04_What_is_Kubernetes/README.md

 - **Kube Master** - This server is responsible for managing the Kube Cluster as a whole and it has all the master components installed on it.
 They are also referred to as 'controller nodes'.
 - **Kube worker** - These servers are repsonsible for running the actual containers (in the form of pods), that the Kube Master instructs them to run.

 This setup now allows for horizontal scaling by simply adding/removing Kube workers as and when needed.
-Also if one of the kube worker dies, then the kube master will become aware of it and create pods in the remaining worker nodes to compensate for it.
+Also you have HA, because if one of the kube workers die, then the kube master will become aware of it and create new pods in the remaining worker nodes to replace the lost ones.

 However this setup still has a single point of failure, which is the kube master itself.
 That's why in order to achieve HA you need to have multiple kube masters in your kube cluster: